KatCote/KatCote/README.md

 ### Hi, I'm KatCote!
-💻 Know languages: Java and Python.
+- 💻 Know languages: Java and Python
-🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++
-📫 The site will appear a little later.
+- 📫 The site will appear a little later
-📖 I am engaged in programming on Java since 2018.
+- 📖 I am engaged in programming on Java since 2018
+- - 😄 Pronouns: He

 <!--
 **KatCote/KatCote** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.